 In a major blow to the Bush administration's "faith-based initiative," a federal district court in Wisconsin has struck down government funding of a religiously based social service program.
 Read more

 Religious intervention in statewide elections in New Jersey and Virginia failed yesterday, when voters rejected candidates supported by the Religious Right and the Roman Catholic hierarchy.

 In Virginia, two Religious Right organizations produced "voter guides" on behalf of Republican gubernatorial candidate Mark Earley and other GOP nominees.
 TV preacher Pat Robertson's Christian Coalition claimed it distributed over a million guides, while American Renewal (the political arm of the Family Research Council) claimed to have distributed almost a million guides as well.
 Read more

 The U.S. Supreme Court should strike down a voucher plan that subsidizes religious schools in Cleveland because tax support for religion violates the First Amendment, Americans United for Separation of Church and State and allied organizations argue in a legal brief filed today.

 Americans United and the other organizations asserted that the voucher program provides unrestricted government aid to religious schools that are free to use the money for religious purposes.
 Read more

-A Louisiana law allowing daily spoken prayer by students and teachers in public schools violates the constitutional separation of church and state and would violate the rights of students.
+A Louisiana law requiring public schools to set aside time each day for spoken prayer by students and teachers violates the constitutional separation of church and state, a federal appeals court ruled today.